-OVERVIEW: The Walmart family’s foundation is deeply and heavily invested in the school choice and charter school movement, giving several million in grants to launch or improve charter schools.
-Walton does not specifically target science education, but being the goliath of education philanthropy that it is, some of that blast of funding makes its way toward science education, including schools that focus on STEM and to a lesser extent postsecondary education.
+OVERVIEW: The Walmart family’s foundation is deeply and heavily invested in the school choice and charter school movement and gives several million in grants to launch or improve charter schools.
+Walton does not target science education specifically, but it does prioritize education philanthropy in general and some of that funding makes its way to science education.

-IP TAKE: For schools with a STEM education focus, Walton is particularly interested in preparing graduates for the high-tech workforce.
+IP TAKE: For schools with a STEM education focus, Walton seeks to prepare graduates for the high-tech workforce.
 But many grants are by invitation only, and grantseekers should note the geographic restrictions on the foundation’s Environment and Home Region programs.

-PROFILE: The Walton Family Foundation is, by annual giving, among the top funders in the country.
-So even though science education is not an explicit priority for the Walton Family Foundation, some of its annual grants ends up benefiting the cause.
+PROFILE: The Walton Family Foundation was created by Wal-Mart founders Sam and Helen Walton and is currently run by their grandchildren.
+The foundation is rooted in the “belief in the power of individuals to transform their lives” and focuses on large-scale “transformative” grants to realize that possibility.
+It is, by annual giving, among the top funders in the country.
+So even though science education is not an explicit priority for the Walton Family Foundation, some of its annual grants end up benefiting the cause.

-Within that broad context, the foundation has three main funding areas: K-12 education improvement, thriving environments and prosperous communities, and “giving back” to the family’s “home region” of “northwest Arkansas and the Arkansas and Mississippi Delta.”
+Within that broad context, the foundation has three main funding areas: K-12 education, environments and communities, and “giving back” to the family’s “home region” of “northwest Arkansas and the Arkansas and Mississippi Delta.”

-Walton is an intimidating funder to approach, but its size and scope make it a potentially indispensable partner in your science education initiative.
+Walton is an intimidating funder to approach, but its size and scope make it a potentially indispensable partner in a science education initiative.